MicheMayer/ssh-server-dockerimage/README.md

-# Docker Definition for SSH Server
+# Docker definition for SSH server
 **Docker image creates a simple ssh server for testing purposes**

 This server is not intended for a production environment.
 It is not configured with security in mind.
 Customize on your own.